stamdis/udacity-nd009t-capstone/README.md

 The original dataset was transformed according to each pipeline stage.
 Multiple versions of the dataset can be found, produced and consumed during each pipeline stage.

+### Executed Notebooks

+In the [output](output) folder, you can find the output of all notebooks after their execution in the Amazon Web Services environment.
+The notebooks were exported in HTML format.

 ### Resources

 In the [resources](resources) folder, you can find the files that were used in the final [report](documents/capstone.md) ([pdf](documents/capstone.pdf)) of the capstone project.